Compare any two graphics cards:

 Intro

-Compare all of that to the Radeon R9 290X, which makes use of a 28 nm design.
-AMD has set the core frequency at 800 MHz.
-The GDDR5 memory is set to run at a frequency of 1250 MHz on this particular card.
+Compare all of that to the Radeon R9 290X, which uses a 28 nm design.
+AMD has set the core speed at 800 MHz.
+The GDDR5 memory works at a speed of 1250 MHz on this particular card.
 It features 2816 SPUs along with 176 Texture Address Units and 64 Rasterization Operator Units.

 Display Graphs